Skip to content

 cpp

-class SonareException : public std::exception {
+class SonareException : public std::runtime_error {

 public: